Tapjoy/fakeriak/README.md

 # fakeriak

-An in-memory hash implementation of Riak.
-This is designed to be used in specs to remove the external dependency of a running Riak server.
+An in-memory driver implementation of the Riak API.
+This is designed to be used in test environments to remove the external dependency of a running Riak server.

 ## Features